khusmann/benlink/README.md

 ### Software / Hardware Support

 benlink uses [bleak](https://github.com/hbldh/bleak) for BLE communication, making it compatible with Windows, macOS, and Linux.
-(Theoretically python-for-android should also work, but I haven't tested it yet).
 RFCOMM support is via python's built-in `socket` module, and also works on Windows, macOS, and Linux.
-(Although automatic service discovery [isn't supported yet](https://github.com/khusmann/benlink/issues/9)).
+(Although automatic service discovery for RFCOMM [isn't supported yet](https://github.com/khusmann/benlink/issues/9)).

 The following radios should work with this library: